flutter/website/src/docs/development/platform-integration/add-to-app-android/add-splash-screen.md

 ## Flutter Splash Screen

 Each Flutter experience in an app requires a few moments to initialize the Dart isolate that runs the code.
-This means a user momentarily sees a blank screen.
+This means a user momentarily sees a blank screen until Flutter renders its first frame.
 Flutter supports an improved user experience by displaying an Android `View` as a splash screen while Flutter initializes.

 Flutter supports two options for a splash screen.
 Developers can choose to display a `Drawable` of their choice, which then fades out once initialization